cmelgarejo/organizer/README.md

 # Organizer

+Keep clients organized and keep tabs on how much they owe you! :+1:

-To start your Phoenix app:
+To start organizer app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`